mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 But that's TypeScript.
 Let's test if `function*` really returns an iterator in pure JavaScript.

-We can check it for example by trying to call `next` method on the "thing" returned from the generator:
+We can check it for example by trying to call the `next` method on the "thing" returned from the generator:

 ```js
 const probablyIterator = getNumber();